Can I do a minor in political science?

 Can I combine the Washington Semester Program with my political science major?

 Yes.
 Every semester, several political science majors participate in the Washington Semester Program.
-The department works closely with the program to ensure that our majors are provided with political science faculty advisors appropriate for their chosen thesis projects.
-Also, students may count their Washington thesis as one of the 10 courses required for their political science major.
-Note, however, that the Washington Semester Internship and Public Policy Seminar may not be counted toward the major.
+Though students may NOT count their Washington thesis as one of the 10 courses required for their political science major, the Public Policy Seminar taken in D.C. may be counted toward the major.

 Can I count Advanced Placement courses toward my major requirements?

+As a rule, yes.
 A score of 5 on the American Politics and Government exam exempts students from having to take Principles of American Government, although they will still have to take 10 courses for the major.
 A score of 5 on the Comparative Politics and Government exempts students from taking Introduction to Comparative Politics, although students will still need to take 10 courses for the major.
+AP courses taken in certain years may not count toward the major if the department deems that certain disturbances (such as the Covid 19 pandemic, for instance) compromised the full content of the courses and/or exams.

 Can I count courses from other colleges or universities toward my major requirements?